ElectricalGang

 Press the Star (*) key on the Remote

-Another setting that you can change to quickly resolve your out-of-sync audio is audio leveling.
+Another setting that you can change to resolve your out-of-sync audio quickly is audio leveling.
 When your TV is on, you press the Star (*) key on your Remote.
 This opens the volume setting.

 Next, find the ‘Audio Leveling’ option on your device.
 If enabled, turn it off, and it will bring your audio back into sync with your video.
 If your Roku Remote is not working, try changing its battery or re-pairing the remote with Roku.